encode/starlette/docs/graphql.md

-If you're working with a standard ORM, then just use regular function calls for your "resolve" methods, and Starlette will manage running the GraphQL query within a seperate thread.
+If you're working with a standard ORM, then just use regular function calls for your "resolve" methods, and Starlette will manage running the GraphQL query within a separate thread.

-If you want to use an asyncronous ORM, then use "async resolve" methods, and make sure to setup Graphene's AsyncioExecutor using the `executor` argument.
+If you want to use an asynchronous ORM, then use "async resolve" methods, and make sure to setup Graphene's AsyncioExecutor using the `executor` argument.

 ```python